 Since January 1st, 2017, he has been the Chairman of the Cobb County Board of Commissioners.
 He has kept his promise of a more open and transparent government by the increased use of town halls, public hearings and social media; a more relaxed and welcoming atmosphere at Board meetings; and making the budget process more inclusive of the commissioners, elected officials, and County staff.
 Funding the 2008 Parks bond was another campaign promise that was fulfilled in 2017 with nearly 400 acres of green space purchased by the County.

 Mike is a strong believer in taking care of our public servants and has increased their compensation and benefits.
 This included adopting measures of the pay and class study in 2017 which increased compensation for 2400 members of the staff; a merit raise in 2019 for all County personnel; additional vacation days; a bereavement provision during times of loss of a family member; and paid parental leave for both spouses.
 He strongly believes that public safety is a County’s highest priority and his actions as chairman reflect this commitment.
-Police, firemen, and sheriff deputies have all seen increased pay; more body cameras and take-home cars; additional funding for more police officers; a new police headquarters and training range; a new medical examiner facility; and funding the premium for the state retirement program for police officers.
+Police, firemen, and sheriff deputies have all seen increased pay; more body cameras and take-home cars have been purchased; additional funding for more police officers; a new police headquarters and training range; a new medical examiner facility; and funding the premium for the state retirement program for police officers.

 Under his leadership, the County has adopted measures to bring business to Cobb County and to have them remain here.
 These actions include incentives for businesses large and small; concierge services that introduce business opportunities in the County; innovation awards for entrepreneurs; “one stop” shopping for developers applying for required permits; and a close relationship with the State of Georgia and the Cobb Chamber to find locations and for prospective businesses.